awsdocs/aws-secrets-manager-docs/doc_source/manage_search-secret.md

 + `primary-region`
 + `all` \(searches all of the above keys\)

 The following example searches for secrets with the keyword **conducts** in the description\.
+There are no quotation marks around the search term\.
+Regular expressions are not supported\.

 ```
 $ aws secretsmanager list-secrets --filters Key=description,Values=conducts